-Countless schools and preschools are operated by boards of directors.
-If your school is among them, then you know how challenging it can be to effectively express your administrative needs to your board.
+Countless schools are operated by boards of directors.
+If your school is among them, then you know how challenging it can be to effectively present your administrative needs to your board of directors.
 It can often take several months and multiple meetings to get what you need, if at all.

 What pain are you experiencing in your day-to-day operations?
 Write it out.
 Clarify it and quantify it in terms of time and money wasted.
 Research solutions and find the one you think is best for your school.
 Gather as much information as you can, and craft a three-to-five minute pitch for your board.